All posts

 No design is free.
 Full snapshots have real downsides we live with:

 • Less sophisticated diff views.For text files we show line-level diffs by computing them at read time.
-For binary files, "this version vs that version" is just two files side by side — there's no cleverness to surface what changed.
+For binary files, "this version vs that version" is just two files side by side.
+There's no cleverness to surface what changed.
 For binary formats, cleverness would have been lies anyway, so this feels honest.

 Neither is a blocker for shipping games.
 Both are trades we make consciously.